yegor256/blog/_posts/2014/oct/2014-10-26-hacker-vs-programmer-mentality.md

 he leaves the project his code and his ideas stay and work.

-The highest satisfaction for a good designer is to see his code living its own life&mdash;being modified, improved, refactored and eventually retired.
-A designer sees himself as a parent of the code&mdash;once it is old enough to walk and talk, it has to live its own life.
+The highest satisfaction for a good designer is to see his code living its own life---being modified, improved, refactored and eventually retired.
+A designer sees himself as a parent of the code---once it is old enough to walk and talk, it has to live its own life.

 ## The Future